jer0dh/genesis-starter/README.md

     - `npm install sticky-kit --save-dev
     - allows multiple sticky elements, but will not stack without addition coding

-## Theme Options
-This ever growing list of options are common client website needs.
-They are not added to the `theme_src` but can be using the instructions below.
-The basic instructions are
-  * install the javascript library needed either in the `/js/vendor` directory or via `npm` and place the file path in the `package.json` so the gulp task will concatentate and minify it.
-  * place any css needed in the `css/supporting` directory and use the `@import` command to add it into `styles.css`
-  * any javascript code needed to initialize or customize the javascript library can be put in a js file under `/js` and add this file to `package.json` so it will be concatenated and minified.
-  * move any php file needed from `theme_options/lib` to `theme_src/lib` and `require` this file in the `functions.php`

 ### Background Slide
 This has been used to create a simple home page with beautiful images covering the whole screen and sliding in the background.
 This